-Consider delegating the precise timing of trades to a third party manipulate the stock price to your benefit, you should consider delegating discretion regarding the exact timing of trades, within a specified period (e.g., five trading days), to a stockbroker or other third party administering the plan.
+Where appropriate, to minimize the risk of allegations that you (i) selected the precise timing of trades based on your knowledge of material nonpublic information or (ii) affected the timing of disclosure to manipulate the stock price to your benefit, you should consider delegating discretion regarding the exact timing of trades, within a specified period (e.g., five trading days), to a stockbroker or other third party administering the plan.
 This may also be beneficial since that other person may be able to maximize proceeds from sales by taking into account publicly available information and general market trend information when determining the precise timing of trades.
 In contrast, the use of a pre-designated date and/or time may lock you into a trade at an inopportune time (e.g., when prices are unusually low).